Social Security Information

 866-336-7385

-*Please note that because the Social Security Administration is located inside a federal building, you will need to bring a U.S. government-issued ID, go through a metal detector, and have your bag inspected.
-Examples of U.S. government-issued IDs include an unexpired U.S. visa, a Colorado driver’s license, or a Colorado state ID.
-Your passport will not work because it is not issued by the U.S. government, and your visa cannot be used for this purpose if it is expired.
+*Please note that because the Social Security Administration is located inside a federal building, you will need to bring a valid government-issued ID, go through a metal detector, and have your bag inspected.
+Backpacks may not be allowed through security, so it’s best not to bring them.

 GLACIER is used to help determine tax residency and treaty benefit eligibility and proper employment taxation.
 The employing department (not the employee) may request a temporary Payroll Control Number (PCN) from the Foreign Tax Office if it is critical that the employee be set up in Oracle prior to receipt of the SSN.